Making art when when life gets complicated

 The business of closing down the business, after spending the day remodelling our rental property, found me battling exhaustion.
 And, I was still processing the loss of my mother.
 I had plenty on my mind but didn’t really want to sacrifice art.

 I looked for a project to work on in the small space I had forged in the middle of all the stuff stacked in my lounge and dining space.
-Money was tight, so I chose to limit myself to the materials I already had on hand, and could locate in the middle of the muddle.
+Money was tight, so I limited myself to the materials I had on hand, and could locate in the middle of the muddle.

 To avoid the pressure I often felt when I created narrative realistic work, I chose to create circles, squares, and lines.
 Primary colours, red, blue and yellow were used because I didn’t want to worry about mixing colours.
 Mark making with pigment ink pens completed the works.

-My main challenges boiled down to space, time, money and battling fatigue.
+My main challenges were space, time, money, and battling fatigue.

-Leftover inktense and small sheets of watercolour paper were in my stash of art supplies.
-So, I didn’t have to spend money.
+Inktense and leftover watercolour paper were in my stash so I didn’t have to spend money.

 Supports were stapled to a backboard fashioned from a reclaimed wooden cabinet door.
 That solved my space and storage problem.